 - Chair, Exam Board, Part I Preliminary Exam in Medicine (Graduate Entry), University of Oxford

 - External Examiner, MBChB Ethics and Law Theme, University of Bristol

 - Specialist Advisor on Ethics and Values, Executive Advisory Board, Careport

-Mikey holds an MA in geography from the University of Cambridge and a PhD undertaken in the Department of Psychiatry, also at Cambridge, focusing on the law and ethics of professional care work.
-He has previously held visiting positions at the University of Tokyo, the University of Oslo, the Hastings Center in New York, the University of Bradford, and at Green Templeton College, Oxford.
+Mikey has worked at the Ethox Centre since 2009.
+He was awarded an MA in geography in 2004 from the University of Cambridge and he received his PhD in 2009.
+His doctoral research was undertaken in the Department of Psychiatry, also at Cambridge, and focused on the law, ethics and practice of residential care work for adults with intellectual disabilities.
+He has previously held visiting positions at the National University of Singapore, the University of Tokyo, the Hastings Center in New York, the VU University Amsterdam, the University of Oslo, the University of Bradford, and at Green Templeton College, Oxford.

 Herring J. et al, (2017), Med Law Rev, 25, 582 - 603

 Dunn MC., (2017), Handbook of Primary Care Ethics, 203 - 210

 Sheehan M. et al, (2017), J Med Ethics

 Dunn M., (2017), J Med Ethics, 43, 487 - 488

 ONLINE LECTURES, WEBCASTS AND INTERVIEWS